 Pet Food Intolerance or Pet Food Allergy?

-Pet food intolerances and pet food allergies are seen as two separate dietary issues.
+A pet food intolerance and a pet food allergy are seen as two separate dietary issues.

 A pet food intolerance is a digestive problem rather than an immune response.
 A food intolerance occurs when your pet's digestive system is unable to digest a particular ingredient.